 The jolly song “Oh I do like to be beside the seaside” was running through my head as I approached the National Maritime Museum to visit their Great British Seaside photography exhibition on a crisp but sunny morning in London.

 Learning about the photographers was fascinating but with sadness I read that Toby Ray-Jones died so early aged 30.
-There is a seaside cinema where short films about each photographer gives you great insights into their work in their own words, except for Toby whose work and legacy is described by the other 3 artists.
+There is a seaside cinema where short films about each photographer give you great insights into their work in their own words, except for Toby whose work and legacy are described by the other three artists.

 The exhibition design is fun, with deck chairs instead of benches and beat huts forming the seaside cinema.